LisbonLisboaPortugal.com

 Praia da Conceição - A beautiful and sheltered beach at the heart of the historic resort town of Cascais.

 Costa da Caparica - A vast coastline of sandy beaches, popular for its surf culture and lively beach bars.
+This is where I go for decent surfing close to Lisbon.

 Praia do Tamariz - An elegant resort beach in Estoril, famed for its casino backdrop and tidal swimming pool.